Making music in a healthy and sustainable way,

 is what I intend to teach you.
 My goal is to prevent you from taking a detour compensating or at worst causing yourself any harm or pain in doing so.

-With my workshops and coaching I want to provide you early on with the necessary information and relevant exercises regarding your BREATHING, PELVIC FLOOR, POSTURE, and EMBOUCHURE.
+With my workshops and coaching I want to provide you early on with the necessary information and relevant exercises regarding your BREATHING, PELVIC FLOOR, POSTURE, EMBOUCHURE and HANDS.

 Obviously as human beings, we have limited absorption capacity and can only concentrate on a certain number of things – which in fact is a good thing.